 Resolution: Select the image resolution suitable for the surveillance scene.
 A higher resolution increases bandwidth and storage.
 Frame rate: To avoid bandwidth problems on the network or reduce storage size, you can limit the frame rate to a fixed amount.
 If you leave the frame rate at zero, the frame rate is kept at the highest possible rate under the current conditions.
 A higher frame rate requires more bandwidth and storage capacity.
+P-frames: A P-frame is a predicted image that shows only the changes in the image from the previous frame.
+Enter the desired number of P-frames.
+The higher the number, the less bandwidth is required.
+However, if there is network congestion, there could be a noticeable deterioration in the video quality.
 Compression: Use the slider to adjust the image compression.
 High compression results in a lower bitrate and lower image quality.
 Low compression improves the image quality, but uses more bandwidth and storage when you record.

-: Turn on to add the signed video feature to the video.
+Signed video : Turn on to add the signed video feature to the video.
 Signed video protects the video from tampering by adding cryptographic signatures to the video.